+Question Response Question redemptions)?
+What if the unsolicited order is made by a "vulnerable client"?
+How do you reconcile the obligations set out in subsection 13.3(2.1) with the obligations related to temporary holds set out in section 13.19?
 If the registered firm has placed a temporary hold pursuant to section 13.19 but no longer has a reasonable belief that financial exploitation of a vulnerable client has occurred, is occurring, has been attempted or will be attempted, or no longer has a reasonable belief that their client does not have the mental capacity to make decisions involving financial matters, the temporary hold must end.
 A firm may also decide to end the temporary hold for other reasons, such as if it decides to accept the client instructions with respect to the transaction, withdrawal or transfer, or alternatively, decides not to accept the client's instructions.
 If ending the temporary hold would result in an investment action that requires a suitability determination, such a determination will be required.
-In the circumstance where the investment action does not, in the registrant's view, meet the criteria for a suitability determination, the registrant must comply with the requirements set out in subsection 13.3(2.1).

-For additional guidance about the portfolio approach to concentration and liquidity factors in suitability determinations under the CFRs, we refer you to the guidance provided in response to question 70, as further informed by our responses to specific scenarios outlined in questions 71 to 78.
+In the circumstance where the investment action does not, in the registrant's view, meet the criteria for a suitability determination, the registrant must comply with the requirements set out in subsection 13.3(2.1). proach to concentration and liquidity factors in suitability determinations under the CFRs, we refer you to the guidance provided in y our responses to specific scenarios outlined in questions 72 to 79.

-General questions
+Question Response General questions 69.
 Is there a comprehensive list of guidance/staff notices that will be rescinded or revised in relation to the CFRs?
 More specifically, IIROC and the MFDA have existing guidance on personal financial dealings (powers of attorney and control of client assets).
 Does either SRO intend to materially change their existing guidance?
 Some of the CFRs impose new requirements, while others codify best practices set out in existing CSA and SRO guidance.
 Where there is an inconsistency between language included in earlier CSA guidance and the CFRs, the CFRs - to the extent that they impose requirements or set out more current guidance - will prevail.
 The CSA proposes to review earlier guidance and may rescind or revise it at a later stage.
 The MFDA will be revising all guidance, including guidance on personal financial dealings contained in MSN-0047 (Personal Financial Dealings with Clients): non-substantive, conforming changes to this Notice will be proposed, which will track revised wording and Rule references adopted under MFDA Rules.
 Currently it is not anticipated that there will be any changes to MSN-0031 (Control or Authority over the Financial Affairs of a Client).
 IIROC will be issuing new and revised guidance where necessary.
 Any guidance notes which the new guidance replaces will be rescinded.
 Currently, it is not anticipated that new guidance on personal financial dealings will be issued.
 The Committee is available to discuss and provide additional guidance in respect of any questions or inconsistencies raised by earlier guidance issued by the CSA.

-69. See our response to question 68.
-We intend to undertake similar reviews of registrant practices, including RDI, to assess compliance with the CFRs after their implementation and will provide updated guidance based on our findings. ----- -- --
+70. Consider whether CSA Staff Notice 31-334 - CSA Review of Relationship Disclosure Practices dated July 18, 2013 will continue to apply when CFRs comes into effect.
+See our response to question 69.
+We intend to undertake similar reviews of registrant practices, including RDI, to assess compliance with the CFRs after their implementation and will provide updated guidance based on our findings.

-70. What does a portfolio approach to concentration and liquidity factors in suitability determinations under the CFRs mean?
+71. What does a portfolio approach to concentration and liquidity factors in suitability determinations under the CFRs mean?